 These units generate and make use of energy that is stored in an extra Energy Store (ES) or Energy Storage System (ESS), which is essentially a large lithium ion battery.
 It is regulated to weigh between 20 and 25kg.
 They are also regulated with regards to how much energy they can store and provide.

-When deployed, the power boost translates into totals of around 300BHP for around 30 seconds each lap, which is obviously of massive advantage to the drivers.
+This power boost can be used for around 33 seconds each lap, which is obviously of massive advantage to the drivers.
 The MGU-K is used to harvest “waste” energy from the wheels under deceleration and provide this to the energy store to be used later.
 The MGU-H works in a similar way, although it is linked with the turbocharger.

 The MGU-K can harvest 2MJ per lap and deploy 4MJ per lap, while the MGU-H can harvest an unlimited amount, but only deploy 2MJ per lap.
 Energy from the MGU-H can either be used to power the MGU-K or sent to the Energy Store.

 The turbocharger is a key component of these engines, and itself is made up of two main parts.
 The turbine is the first part, and this is connected to the waste gate of the engine.
 The exhaust gases from the engine flow out of the waste gate to the turbine, and they then spin the turbine, which is connected via a shaft to a compressor.

 This compressor spins with the turbine, drawing in extra air and pushing this air into the engine.
 This increases the amount of oxygen available to be sent into the engine, which allows the engine to burn more fuel faster for more power.
 The MGU-H is attached to the turbocharger and works in a similar way to the MGU-K to send “waste” energy to the energy store.